masc-it/ScrapingMonkey/docs/README.md

 # API endpoints

-All the requests require POST, with "Content-Type": "application/x-www-form-urlencoded".
+All the requests require POST, with "content-type": "application/json".

 See RapidAPI examples to have an overview according to the programming language you use.